ibm-cloud-docs/cloud-functions-cli-plugin/functions-cli.md

 <dd>The maximum memory limit in MB for your action.
 The default is 256 MB.

 <dt><code>--native</code></dt>
 <dd>You can use the <code>--native</code> argument as shorthand for <code>--docker openwhisk/dockerskeleton</code>.
-By using th argument, you can create and deploy an executable that runs inside the standard Docker action SDK.
+By using this argument, you can create and deploy an executable that runs inside the standard Docker action SDK.
     <ol><li>When you create a Docker image, an executable is created inside the container at <code>/action/exec</code>.
 Copy the <code>/action/exec</code> file to your local file system and compress it into <code>exec.zip</code>.</li>
         <li>Create a Docker action that receives the executable as initialization data.
 The <code>--native</code> argument replaces the <code>--docker openwhisk/dockerskeleton</code> argument.</li></ol>